-We both started out in the RAF through a love of flying, we both love motorcycling and, needless to say, we both crave adventure.
+We both started out in the RAF through a love of flying, we both love motorcycling and we both crave adventure.

-Which is why it’s been a real pleasure hearing from Matt and finding out a bit more about what makes him tick and how he also might be able to help us with our own adventuring.
+Which is why it’s been a real pleasure hearing from Matt and finding out a bit more about what makes him tick and how he also might be able to help all of us with our adventuring.

 The big news is that Matt now runs the ‘Matt Prior Adventure Academy’, a must-visit for anyone with an adventurous spark but not really sure where to start.

 - People who are sick of their daily 9-5 grind and looking for a week-long blast away from it all

 - People looking to get away to reset and reflect

 - People looking for help with their mindset and helping them to achieve exactly what they want to out of life whilst also being on an adventure

 - People who are looking to get into the world of adventure but are not sure where to start

 Instead of me telling you about the academy, here’s what Matt has to say about it – as well as a few updates about what he’s been up to.